mohit7705/Riskguard-ai/README.md

 > AI-powered return-abuse detection and risk-management platform for e-commerce merchants.

 RiskGuard AI is an end-to-end machine-learning system that identifies suspicious return behavior, quantifies risk, routes cases to the appropriate business action, and supports human analysts during investigation.

-It is not just a classifier — it is an operational risk-management workflow, from raw return data to a resolved analyst decision.
+It combines machine-learning risk prediction, explainable risk signals, network analysis, business decisioning, and human-in-the-loop review into a single operational workflow.

 **Core pipeline:**